The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 Set mobile styles

 Header elements have their own mobile styles.
-For each element, go to the Style Editor and scroll down to its mobile styles section.
+For each element, go to Site Styles and scroll down to its mobile styles section.
 For example, to change how your search icon displays on mobile, go to the Mobile: Search Icon section.

 - Use Device View to see what your current mobile settings look like.